balderdashy/sails-docs/reference/Models.InstanceMethods.md

 ```
 ### Notes
 > The real power of toJSON relies on the fact every model instance sent out via res.json is first passed through toJSON.
-Instead of writing custom code for every controller action that uses a particular model (including the "out of the box" blueprints), you can manipulate outgoing records by simply overriding the default toJSON function in your model.
-You would use this to keep private data like email addresses and passwords from being sent back to every client.
+> Instead of writing custom code for every controller action that uses a particular model (including the "out of the box" blueprints), you can manipulate outgoing records by simply overriding the default toJSON function in your model.
+> You would use this to keep private data like email addresses and passwords from being sent back to every client.

+> Note, This method is not asynchronous

 # Custom Instance Methods